openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats in this Annex.

 The `transaction_data` response parameter defined in (#transaction_data) MUST be included in the Key Binding JWT as a top level claim.
+This means that transaction data mechanism cannot be used with SD-JWT VCs without cryptographic key binding and, therefore, do not use KB JWT.

 The following is a non-normative example of the content of the `presentation_submission` parameter: